apollographql/apollo-kotlin/ROADMAP.md

 [Jetpack Compose](https://developer.android.com/jetpack/compose) is a declarative UI framework for building Android UIs written in Kotlin.
 We'd like to offer better support for Android developers who wish to use Jetpack Compose with our Kotlin Client.

+### Better Java support

+See the [Java Support milestone](https://github.com/apollographql/apollo-kotlin/milestone/25) for more information.
+We plan to release this with version `4.0`.

 ### Release 4.0

-The next major release of Apollo Kotlin 4.0 which will include breaking changes is currently in a state of pre planning.
-You can review this [umbrella issue](https://github.com/apollographql/apollo-kotlin/issues/4171) which identifies some of the potential changes in 4.0.
+Our next major release is currently in active development.
+You can review this [umbrella issue](https://github.com/apollographql/apollo-kotlin/issues/4171) which identifies the planned changes in `4.0`.

 ### `release-2.x` branch